WinterSnowfall/wookiee_unicaster/README.md

 ### UDP traffic over the internet?
 Is that... safe?

 No. Use it at your own risk.
 Most games will not encrypt their UDP traffic, so you'll be running cleartext exchanges over the internet as if it were your LAN.
 Mind you this is just game data, so nothing all that critical, but especially older DirectPlay-based games are not to be considered examples of good network security practices.
-In essence it's not more unsafe than any other form of unecrypted traffic over the internet (including Direct IP UDP multiplayer without using the Wookiee Unicaster, assuming the game host has an ISP-provided public IP already), although some of the ancient game code that's out there can potentially be exploited to get nasty stuff onto your system even if you are behind a firewall.
+In essence it's not more unsafe than any other form of unencrypted traffic over the internet (including Direct IP UDP multiplayer without using the Wookiee Unicaster, assuming the game host has an ISP-provided public IP already), although some of the ancient game code that's out there can potentially be exploited to get nasty stuff onto your system even if you are behind a firewall.

 Since the Wookiee Unicaster only handles end-to-end traffic between the relay server and the game server, it can't offer a solution to this problem, like a VPN can, even if it were to encrypt the traffic it is relaying.
 If you are deeply worried about security, it's probably best to stick with a VPN, which typically does encrypt all traffic going over its interfaces, even if the games you are using it for do not.